Freight Shipping from Stockton to Atlanta

 How much does it cost to ship freight from Stockton to Atlanta?

-Full truckload (FTL) rates from Stockton, CA to Atlanta, GA currently range from $5,794-$7,142 for a standard dry van load over the 2,695-mile route.
+Full truckload (FTL) rates from Stockton, CA to Atlanta, GA currently range $5,794-$7,142 (roughly $2.15-$2.65 per mile over 2,695 miles).
 LTL shipments typically cost $1,682-$2,691 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stockton to Atlanta?